 Equipment Purchases and Depreciation

-In order to properly develop rates for a service center, the cost of equipment should be recovered throughout the life of the asset through depreciation as opposed to the year in which the equipment is purchased.
+To properly develop rates for a service center, the cost of equipment should be recovered throughout the life of the asset through depreciation as opposed to the year in which the equipment is purchased.
 This allocates the cost of the equipment to the users of the service center who benefit from the equipment.
-As this is a significant departure from the accounting for equipment on all other types of University chartstrings, this section describes the accounting for equipment.
+Because this is a significant departure from the accounting for equipment on all other types of University chartstrings, this section describes the accounting for equipment.

 Equipment Reserve Chartstrings